FAQ - Frequently asked questions

 Visting students

-Visiting students may only attend the life drawing course and art history lectures.
+Visiting students may only attend the life drawing course and/or art-related sciences lectures and/or art classes.
 In principle, visiting students require the same qualifications as regular students, but the academy is entitled to make exceptions in special cases.

 Close to scroll